MichalLeh/Anti-FraudSystem/README.md

 #### Objectives

 - Endpoint that shows IP addresses stored in the database;
-- If successful, respond with the `HTTP OK` status `200` and a body with an array of JSON objects representing IP address sorted by ID in ascending order (or an empty array if the database is empty);
+- If successful, respond with the `HTTP OK` status `200` and a body with an array of JSON objects representing IP address sorted by ID in ascending order (or an empty array if the database is empty).

 `GET /api/antifraud/suspicious-ip` request